neuralmagic/nmstore/.github/pull_request_template.md

 ## Summary:

-Short paragraph detailing the pull request changes and reasoning in addition to any relevant context and supporting/closing issues.
+Short paragraph detailing the pull request changes and reasoning in addition to any relevant context.

 ## Details: